hortonworks/cloudbreak/docs/aws_cb_ui.md

 There are some additional configuration options here:

-- Spot price is not mandatory, if specified Cloudbreak will request spot price instances (which might take a while or never be fulfilled by Amazon).
+- `Spot price (USD)` is not mandatory, if specified Cloudbreak will request spot price instances (which might take a while or never be fulfilled by Amazon).
 This option is *not supported* by the default RedHat images.
-- EBS encryption is supported for all volume types.
+- `EBS encryption` is supported for all volume types.
 If this option is checked then all the attached disks [will be encrypted](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html) by Amazon using the AWS KMS master keys.
 - If `Public in account` is checked all the users belonging to your account will be able to use this resource to create clusters, but cannot delete or modify it.

 ![](https://raw.githubusercontent.com/sequenceiq/cloudbreak-deployer/docsupdate/docs/images/aws-resources.png)